 - If I don’t stay up all night studying, I’ll fail my test — and if I fail my test, I’ll be kicked out of school.

 - I have a missed call from my mother — someone I love must have died.

 - There’s a weird freckle on my elbow.
 It’s cancer.
 I’m going to die.
 Tomorrow.

 No matter how true and valid each thought feels, it’s important to remember that they are simply thoughts — and thoughts can be constrained.
-Minimizing your catastrophic thoughts can help reduce your anxiety or be an important stepping-stone in your depression recovery: after all, these torrential cascades of terrible thoughts increase cortisol levels in your brain.
+Minimizing your negative intrusive thoughts can help reduce your anxiety or be an important stepping-stone in your depression recovery: after all, these torrential cascades of terrible thoughts increase cortisol levels in your brain.
 Too much cortisol — also known as the “stress hormone” — can cause a number of long-term health problems.

 How to Prevent Catastrophic Thinking

 Prevent catastrophic thinking by preparing your mind before irrational thoughts strike.
 Here’s how.

 1. Keep an eye on your thoughts